sanjunasprasad/connectify_frontend/README.md

 # Features
 ### User Side
 - Post Creation: Users can create posts with videos and images.
-- Post Interactions: Like, dislike, save, delete, and edit posts.
+- Post Interactions: Like, dislike,comment , save, delete, and edit posts.
 - Profile Management: Custom profiles with the ability to follow, unfollow, and report other profiles.
 Users can edit and delete their own profiles.
 - Real-Time Chat: Instant messaging with real-time updates using Socket.io.
 Supports sending emojis and images.
 - Video Calls: Video calling with friends using ZegoCloud.